slok/sloth-website/docs-src/usage/sli-plugins.md

 - Plugin received options are a `map[string]string` to avoid `interface{}` problems on dynamic execution code, the conversion to specific types are responsibility of the plugin.
 - Plugins don't depend on go modules, GOPATH or similar (thanks to the previous requirements).

-Sloth knows how to autodiscover plugins giving a path (`--sli-plugins-path`), and will load all the discovered ones.
+Sloth knows how to autodiscover plugins giving a path (`--plugins-path`), and will load all the discovered ones.

 A very simple example: